Superconducting Diode Effect in Weak Localization Regime: Numerical Results

 We first show the properties of zero-current SC states.
-As shown in Figs. \hyperref[fig1]{1a} and \hyperref[fig2]{2a}, the e-e interactions suppress the transition temperatures and critical magnetic fields.
-The gauge field $A_0$ corresponding to the momentum of Cooper pairs is also suppressed when the interactions are incorporated~\cite{Sup}.
-Since there is no contribution from the Cooper channel in the equation determining the second-order SC transition line, the suppression of the transition temperature is attributed to the Coulomb channel.
-The zero-field transition temperatures are $T_{\rm c}=0.8793T_{\rm c0}$ and $T_{\rm c}=0.6457T_{\rm c0}$ in Figs.~\ref{fig1} and \ref{fig2}, respectively.
-We have confirmed that $T_{\rm c}$ decreases as the impurity scattering time $\tau$ decreases, while it increases toward $T_{\rm c0}$ as the SOC $\alpha$ increases.
-The transition lines depicted in Figs.~\hyperref[fig1]{1a} and \hyperref[fig2]{2a} show the second-order phase transition, and they terminate at the tricritical points at high magnetic fields, indicating the first-order transition, at which $\alpha_4$ becomes negative.
-It is well known that the first-order SC transition occurs in the high field region due to the Pauli paramagnetic effects when we adopt the mean-field theory for spatially uniform $s$-wave states~\cite{Maki}.
-At magnetic fields higher than the tricritical point, the second-order transition from the normal state to the non-uniform stripe SC state is expected~\cite{Agterberg}.
-Since the Cooper channel makes a non-zero contribution to $\alpha_4$, both Coulomb and Cooper channels affect the tricritical points.
+As shown in Figs.~\hyperref[fig1]{1a} and \hyperref[fig3]{3a}, the transition temperatures and magnetic fields are lower in the interaction case than in the free case.
+The gauge field of the helical SC state at zero current is also suppressed when the interactions are incorporated~[see Appendix \hyperref[AppendixE]{E}].
+The zero-field transition temperatures are $T_{\rm c}=0.8793T_{\rm c0}$ and $T_{\rm c}=0.6457T_{\rm c0}$ in Figs.~\hyperref[fig1]{1a} and \hyperref[fig3]{3a}, respectively.
+We have confirmed that $T_{\rm c}$ decreases as the impurity scattering time $\tau$ decreases, while it increases toward $T_{\rm c0}$ as the SOC $\alpha$ increases [see Appendix \hyperref[AppendixF]{F}].
+The second-order transition lines become first-order transitions at the tricritical points, where $\alpha_4$ becomes negative.
+The tricritical temperature and magnetic field in the interaction case, $T^*_{\rm c}$ and $h^*_{\rm c}$, are lower than those in the free case, $T^*_{\rm c0}$ and $h^*_{\rm c0}$, respectively.
+This first-order transition is well known to occur in the high field region due to the Pauli paramagnetic effects~\cite{Maki}, and it also occurs when the SOC is sufficiently weak, namely $\Gamma_{\rm r}= 2D\alpha^2 \lesssim 10 \Delta_0$ where $\Delta_0\sim 1.8T_{\rm c0}$ is the SC gap at zero temperature~\cite{Ilic2, Heikkila}.
+The parameters used here satisfy this condition.
+At magnetic fields higher than the tricritical points, although a second-order transition to a stripe SC state is expected in the clean limit~\cite{Agterberg}, it turns out to be a first-order transition to a uniform SC state in the dirty limit~\cite{Buzdin}.
+Unlike the previous study \cite{Ilic2} that solves the MF gap equation rigorously, our approach cannot describe the first-order transition because the $\Delta_{\rm cl}$-term in the free energy is up to the 4th order.